Looking Closely at the Growth Curve for Green Plains Inc. (GPRE)

 GPRE’s Market Performance

-GPRE stocks went down by -5.80% for the week, with a monthly drop of -3.26% and a quarterly performance of -23.72%, while its annual performance rate touched 5.31%.
-The volatility ratio for the week stands at 5.92% while the volatility levels for the past 30 days are set at 5.70% for Green Plains Inc..
-The simple moving average for the period of the last 20 days is -6.71% for GPRE stocks with a simple moving average of -16.04% for the last 200 days.
+GPRE stocks went up by 5.18% for the week, with a monthly jump of 2.61% and a quarterly performance of -17.69%, while its annual performance rate touched 14.94%.
+The volatility ratio for the week stands at 5.75% while the volatility levels for the past 30 days are set at 5.55% for Green Plains Inc..
+The simple moving average for the period of the last 20 days is 0.28% for GPRE stocks with a simple moving average of -11.42% for the last 200 days.

 Analysts’ Opinion of GPRE